tobias-weiss-ai-xr/opendesk-edu/docs/permissions.md

 A permission represents a specific authorization that defines an action a user is allowed to perform on a resource.

 As openDesk consists of multiple applications, each application may have different needs regarding its fine-grained internal permissions.
-Usually these permissions are manged within each component.
+Usually these permissions are managed within each component.

 The high-level permissions required to access the application, as well as group membership of users is managed in the IAM.